 The Coastal Communities Fund (CCF) aims to encourage the economic development of UK coastal communities by awarding funding to create sustainable economic growth and jobs.
-Since the start of the CCF in 2012 we have awarded grants to 117 organisations across the UK to the value of £65 million.
-This funding is forecast to deliver 8,895 jobs and help attract around £113 million of additional funds to coastal areas.
+Since the start of the CCF in 2012 we have awarded grants to 211 organisations across the UK to the value of £116 million.
+This funding is forecast to deliver over 12,000 jobs and help attract over £200 million of additional funds to coastal areas.
 The Big Lottery Fund is delivering the CCF on behalf of UK Government and the Devolved Administrations in Northern Ireland, Scotland and Wales.

 Priorities and eligibility

-CCF is a UK-wide programme and the single outcome is that 'coastal communities will experience regeneration and economic growth through projects that directly or indirectly create sustainable jobs, and safeguard existing jobs'.
-However there are also some country specific requirements and priorities which are detailed in the help notes document below.
+CCF Round 4 is a Wales-only programme and the single outcome is that 'coastal communities will experience regeneration and economic growth through projects that directly or indirectly create sustainable jobs, and safeguard existing jobs'.
+However there are also some requirements and priorities which are detailed in the help notes document below.

 - voluntary and community sector organisations

 - social enterprises, including cooperatives and community ownership initiatives

 In Round four we are looking to support fully-developed projects that are able to spend all of their CCF funding before 31 December 2016.